 Benefits of Buying

-- Having no landlord means you can make the house into the home you want without needing someone else's approval.
+- No landlord means you can make your house a home you want without anyone else's approval.

 - Unlike rent payments, the interest you pay with your mortgage payments can be tax-deductible.